AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/multi-tenant.md

 ## Dynamic auth request

-By default the MsalGuard and the MsalInterceptor use the static properties you set in the config.
-Both can be configured with a method for the `authRequest`.
-This allows to dynamically change the parameters used for authentication.
+By default the MsalGuard and the MsalInterceptor use the static properties set in the config.
+Both can also be configured with a method for the `authRequest`, allowing the parameters used for authentication to be changed dynamically.

 ### MsalInterceptor - dynamic auth request (multi tenant tokens)

-If you're using `organizations` or `common` all the tokens will be requested for the users' home tenant, this might not result in the desired effect.
-If you have this application where you're invited as a guest the tokens will be from the wrong authority.
+If `organizations` or `common` is used as the tenant, all tokens will be requested for the users' home tenant.
+However, this may not be the desired outcome.
+If a user is invited as a guest, the tokens may be from the wrong authority.

-Setting the `authRequest` in the **MsalInterceptorConfig** to a method allows you to dynamically change the auth request, and for instance set the authority based on the home tenant of the account (when using guest users).
+Setting the `authRequest` in the **MsalInterceptorConfig** to a method allows you to dynamically change the auth request.
+For instance, you may set the authority based on the home tenant of the account when using guest users.
-You can change all properties but be sure to always extend the `originalAuthRequest` like you see below.
+Properties on `authRequest` may be changed, but should always extend the `originalAuthRequest` like below:

 ```js
 export function MSALInterceptorConfigFactory(): MsalInterceptorConfiguration {